steinnes/steinn.org/content/post/reinventing-the-wheel.md

 ack packets.
 For practical purposes this means it gets used in scenarios where latency is more important than reliability: you prefer to lose some packets, rather than adding any overhead of acknowledging packets or waiting for packets if they arrive out-of-sequence or get lost on the way.

-When streaming audio or video it's usually better to drop packets (and thus frames) than to stall a live stream or conversation while syncing up.
+When streaming audio or video it's usually better to drop packets (and thus frames) than to stall a live stream or conversation while syncing up so streaming applications often use UDP, and it is also commonly used as the underlying network protocol in FPS games (Quake 3, and probably the other Quake games spring to mind).

 A major reason for my current love of UDP is because of it's use in StatsD, a wonderful protocol developed (afaik) at <a href="https://codeascraft.com/2011/02/15/measure-anything-measure-everything/">Etsy</a>